truefoundry/truefoundry-docs/deployment/advance_examples/ci-pipeline-integration.md

           SERVICE_FOUNDRY_API_KEY: ${{ secrets.SERVICE_FOUNDRY_API_KEY }}
   ```
 - Commit this file to `main`.
 This will trigger the pipeline and deploy the code on `main` to TrueFoundry

+You can find code for a digit recognition service that is deployed to TrueFoundry using Github Actions [here](https://github.com/srihari-tf/mnist-truefoundry-example).